kmm337/MechaCar_Statistical_Analysis/README.md

 ![variance_test_lot_2](/images/chi_sq_lot_2.png)

-Lot 3, however has a sample variance of
+Lot 3, however has a sample variance of 170.286, p-value=.00156, meaning we reject the hypothesis that the sample variance is less than or equal to 100.

 ![variance_test_lot_3](/images/chi_sq_lot_3.png)

 ## T-Tests on Suspension Coils

 The image below shows the results of a t-test evaluating whether the mean value of psi across all three lots equals the population mean of 1,500 psi.
 The sample mean is 1498.78.
 The t-statistic for the test of the null hypothesis that the sample mean = 1,500 psi is -1.8931, with p-value = 0.06028.
-This is just over the .05 threshold, we we cannot reject the hypothesis that the sample mean is not statistically different from 1,500 psi.
+This is just over the .05 threshold, so we cannot reject the hypothesis that the sample mean is not statistically different from 1,500 psi.

 ![coils_one_sample_ttest](/images/coils_one_sample.png)

 The following images show the same test of the null hypothesis for each of the three lots separately.
-Lots 1 and 2 have the same result: cannot reject the null hypothesis that the sample mean is not statisticakky significantly different from 1,500 psi.
-Lot 3 however, has a p-value of .04168, meaning we can reject the null hytothesis and conclude that the sample mean is statistically significantly different from 1,500 psi.
+Lots 1 and 2 have the same result: cannot reject the null hypothesis that the sample mean is not statistically significantly different from 1,500 psi.
+Lot 3 however, has a p-value of .04168, meaning we can reject the null hypothesis and conclude that the sample mean is statistically significantly different from 1,500 psi.

 ![coils_ttest_lot_1](/images/coils_ttest_lot_1.png)